 Summer in Beijing is hot and humid, while winter is cold and dry.
 Spring and autumn are short and cool.
 75% of the annual precipitation is concentrated in summer from June to August, with frequent showers in July and August.
 The coldest month is January at an average of -4 °C (25 °F), and the hottest month is July at an average of 26 °C (79 °F).

 Throughout the year, there are many festivals which provide great opportunities for getting to know about local life and customs.

 Weather: Spring is from March to May, with frequent intervals of rising and lowering of temperatures.
 There is much wind and dust in spring, and sometimes sandstorms.

 Things to do: Spring is the season when flowers bloom.
 See places to see flowers in Beijing.
 May is a good time for spring outings and many shows and performances are concentrated in this month.

-Weather: Summer is from June to August, usually scorching with sizzling temperatures at noon.
+Summer Weather: Summer is from June to August, usually scorching with sizzling temperatures at noon.
 There are occasional downpours.

 Clothing: Umbrella, sunglasses and sun screen are recommended.
 Wear any summer clothes, such as T-shirts, shorts and skirts.

 Be aware: Summer is considered peak season, when hotels typically raise their rates and the Great Wall nearly collapses under the weight of marching tourists.